mnot/I-D/web-proxy-desc/draft.md

 request to be made through the tunnel (i.e., it has an unidentified payload, as per {{RFC7231}}
 Section 3.1.4.1).

-If a proxy becomes unresponsive, clients SHOULD consider it failed and attempt to use another proxy (if available) or inform the end user (if not available).
-Clients SHOULD regularly attempt to re-establish contact with failed proxies (e.g., every minute).
+If a WPD proxy becomes unresponsive, clients SHOULD consider it failed and attempt to use another proxy (if available) or inform the end user (if not available).
+Clients SHOULD regularly attempt to re-establish contact with failed WPD proxies (e.g., every minute).

 # The Web Proxy Description (WPD) Format {#wpd}